TeachBooks/Manual/book/features/update_env.md

       - dependency-name: "docutils"
 ```

-This will check every sunday around midnight (UTC) whether any of the packages are updated.
+This will check every sunday around midnight (UTC) whether any of the fixed-version packages are updated.
 If so, several things will happen:
 1. A new branch starting with _dependabot_ will be created in the repository and any relevant workflows will be triggered.
 1. A _pull request_ will be created to pull the new branch into the _default_ branch.
 This pull request must be manually reviewed and merged.
-Afterwards the _dependabot_ branch can be deleted.
+Afterwards the _dependabot_ branch can be deleted (automatically).

 If the workflow `call-deploy-book` is used, and you don't want the _dependabot_ branches to be built and deployed (and all other branches you do want),  you can achieve this by adding the next to the file `call-deploy-book.yml`: